 Are you staggering in an unexpected crisis right now?
 Crisis situations don’t warn us before they hit, do they?
 However, it may be leading you to a ‘Divine Appointment’.

 In 1 Samuel chapter 29, God had just helped David & his men to get out of what was a difficult situation in having to fight their own countrymen.
 In chapter 30, as they returned home, obviously with much thanks for God’s intervention, an unexpected crisis had struck.
-Their home city, Ziklag, had been raided & torched by the Amalekites (1 Samuel 30:1), but more than that, their families had been taken captive (1 Samuel 30:2).
+Their home city, Ziklag, had been raided & torched by the Amalekites (1 Samuel 30:1).
+To make things worse, their families had been taken captive (1 Samuel 30:2).
 In the midst of the unimaginable sorrow they were feeling, David’s faithful men were even talking of stoning him (1 Samuel 30:6)!
 However, in this crisis situation, the Bible says, ‘David found strength in the Lord’ (vs 6).
 As he did so, God had begun to turn the crisis into a ‘Divine Appointment’.

-Under God’s direction (1 Samuel 30:8), David began to pursue the enemy and eventually, in a vast land area, he found the very person who could lead him to the raiders (1 Samuel 30:11).
+Under God’s direction (1 Samuel 30:8), David began to pursue the enemy.
+Eventually, in a vast land area, he miraculously found the very person who could lead him to the raiders (1 Samuel 30:11).
 This was the dying servant of an Amalekite official who had been deserted, since he was sick & a burden (an unexpected meeting?)
 Since David spared the man’s life, he was more than willing to lead them to the raiders’ camp (1 Samuel 30:15).
-As a result, David & his men won a great victory before any harm could come to their families and received much, much more than what they thought they had lost (1 Samuel 30:18-20).
+As a result, David & his men won a great victory before any harm could come to their families.
+They also received much, much more than what they thought they had lost (1 Samuel 30:18-20).

 An unexpected crisis can truly be turned into a ‘Divine Appointment’ by the Lord.